GosuStely/java-chat-room/doc/protocol.md

 S -> C: PARSE_ERROR
 ```

-# 7. Get a list of all connected clients
+# 7. Retrieve a List of All Connected Clients

-Allows a client to request a list of all currently connected clients.
-The server responds with a list containing the usernames of all connected clients.
+This section allows a client to request a list of all currently connected clients.
+The server responds with a list of usernames of all connected clients.

 ## 7.1.
 Happy flow
+The client sends a request to the server to get the list of connected clients:
 ```
 C1 -> S: LIST_REQ
 S -> C1: LIST_RESP {"clients": ["<C2_username>", "<C3_username>", "<C4_username>", ...]}